The Astonishing Ability of Large Language Models to Parse Jabberwockified Language: Results

 Figure 3 shows the effects of the manipulations described in Table 3.
-Compared to the standard Jabberwocky condition, all manipulations led to significantly lower translation accuracy ($t>3.2$), except---to our amazement---the \textit{BLANKs} condition which removed all signal of intra-passage word-repetition. \textit{BLANKs} was statistically indistinguishable from the standard condition ($t=.003$) though it did show greater variance in translation quality (Fig. 3) with some texts becoming completely unrecoverable while others yielding much better translations.
-Recall that the only text to be completely recovered was an excerpt from \textit{The Great Expectations}.
-It is interesting to note that all manipulations (except \textit{BLANKs}) prevented this high level of recovery suggesting the reliance on, e.g, case and punctuations in meaning recovery.
+Compared to the standard Jabberwocky condition, all manipulations led to significantly lower translation accuracy ($t>3.2$), except---to our amazement---the \textit{BLANKs} condition which removed all signal of intra-passage word-repetition. \textit{BLANKs} was statistically indistinguishable from the standard condition ($t=.003$) though it did show greater variance in translation quality (Fig. 3) with some texts becoming completely unrecoverable and others yielding much better translations.
+Recall that the only text to be completely recovered was an excerpt from \textit{Great Expectations}.
+It is interesting to note that all manipulations (except \textit{BLANKs}) prevented this high level of recovery, suggesting the reliance on, e.g., case and punctuation in meaning recovery.

-Recall our example of how the likely meanings of ``he lorped it on the molp'' are constrained by added context.
+Recall how the likely meanings of ``he lorped it on the molp'' are constrained by adding more context.
 To test the role of additional context directly, we prompted LLMs to translate a subset of the passages incrementally, sentence-by-sentence, in separate API calls.
 The results are shown in Figure 4.
 More context clearly helps ($b=.08, t>9$).
-In fact, as shown in Table 4 \textit{subsequent} context can help to resolve earlier text.
+In fact, as shown in Table 4, context can help to resolve preceding text.